Albertine Markgräfin von Baden-Durlach1

 by Holbein the younger 1

 Lady Frances Brandon was born on 16 July 1517.2 She was the daughter of Charles Brandon, 1st Duke of Suffolk and Mary Rose Tudor.
-She married, firstly, Sir Henry Grey, 1st Duke of Suffolk, son of Thomas Grey, 2nd Marquess of Dorset and Margaret Wotton, in March 1533 at Suffolk Place, Southwark, London, England.2 She married, secondly, Adrian Stokes on 9 March 1554.2 She died on 20 November 1559 at age 42 at Charterhouse School, Godalming, Surrey, England.3 She was buried at Westminster Abbey, Westminster, London, England.3
+She married, firstly, Henry Grey, 1st Duke of Suffolk, son of Thomas Grey, 2nd Marquess of Dorset and Margaret Wotton, in March 1533 at Suffolk Place, Southwark, London, EnglandG.2 She married, secondly, Adrian Stokes on 9 March 1554.2 She died on 20 November 1559 at age 42 at Charterhouse School, Godalming, Surrey, EnglandG.3 She was buried at Westminster Abbey, Westminster, London, EnglandG.3

 From March 1533, her married name became Grey.
 From 9 March 1554, her married name became Stokes.2

-Children of Lady Frances Brandon and Sir Henry Grey, 1st Duke of Suffolk
+Children of Lady Frances Brandon and Henry Grey, 1st Duke of Suffolk

 Child of Lady Frances Brandon and Adrian Stokes